What you'll learn

 Additionally, there are sections (lecture notes) on the CapEx and OpEx, the cost-benefit of cloud computing, and cloud architecture key design principles, which can be helpful for advanced learners.

 There are lecture notes for various topics which can help answer quiz questions.

 - The course is geared more towards software professionals or engineering students interested in learning about cloud computing at a more comprehensive level, from theory and practical perspectives.
 The course covers a broad range of topics related to cloud computing, including virtualization, virtual machines, serverless computing, and Docker.

-SK has been involved in a wide range of software projects for many governments, private, start-ups, and large public companies in various software engineering roles, including mentor/trainer.
-Apart from working on central aspects of software engineering such as architecture, design, and development, he also enjoys training, mentoring, and software engineering leadership.
+He has been involved in various software engineering roles for many governments, private, start-ups, and large public companies.
+Apart from working on central aspects of software engineering, such as architecture, design, and development, he also enjoys training, mentoring, and software engineering leadership.